 In calculating ridership in this study, a basic approach of travel demand modeling was utilized, which only encompasses trip generation and modal split.
-This research is divided into two stages of approach with qualitative and quantitative methods to obtain two research objectives: (1) developing a basic model for TOD passenger mode and (2) figuring out how TOD mixed land use will optimally increase transit passengers.
+This research employs a two-stage approach, combining qualitative and quantitative methods, to achieve two objectives: (1) developing a basic model for TOD passenger mode and (2) figuring out how TOD mixed land use will optimally increase transit passengers.
 To achieve the first goal, the basic function and proportion of mixed land use must be determined by analyzing TOD functions, comparing TOD models through literature studies, and collecting TOD Benchmark data from various countries that successfully increase the number of transit ridership.
 To achieve the second goal, the Optimization model is obtained with a linear programming approach (LP) and dynamic systems, which are then analyzed comparatively both in terms of differences between existing ridership, their relationship with existing capacity, and their relation to operator business and the value of surrounding land.